esriedel/coffee-shop-marketing/README.md

 # coffee-shop-marketing

-## Introduction
+## Introduction & Summary

 This analysis is based on a Kaggle dataset of 2,000 coffee shops with data on the coffee shop itself, its daily operations, and revenue.
-The analysis focuses on two questions:
+The analysis centers on how to advise different coffeee shops on whether to invest in increased marketing spend.

-1. Are there meaningful types of coffee shops?
+1. Are there different types of coffee shops?
+   * Using k-means cluster analysis, I identified 9 types of coffee shops that showed differences in daily customers, average order, hours open, number of employees, and foot traffic.

-2. Does these groups benefit differently from marketing?
+3. Does these groups benefit differently from marketing?
+   * Each cluster was fitted with a regression model of daily marketing spend on daily revenue.
+The impact of marketing spend ranged from barely a 1:1 return on investment to 2:1 return investment.

 ### Variables
 * Customers: Number of Customers Per Day